IAmJonoBo/Hotpass-Win64/docs/how-to-guides/operator-runbook.md

 # Operate Hotpass day to day

 This runbook guides operators through the core workflow: ingesting workbooks, reviewing contracts, and responding to quality signals.
+When in doubt, start with the operator CLI (`hotpass-operator wizard`) which automates credential capture, tunnel setup, and environment bootstrapping before you run the steps below.

 ```{mermaid}
 graph LR